 At Mountain Shadows golfers will be thrilled by Scottsdale’s great golf climate, a thorough short-game challenge, and all the breathtaking views and stunning scenery of authentic Sonoran desert golf — all at a fraction of the cost of other courses in the area.
 The course is easily walkable; riding carts and pull carts are available.
 Since debuting in 2017, its been recognized by ‘golf.com’ as one of the “13 Best Par-3 Courses in America”.

-A brand new era of golf at the Phoenician-Scottsdale began in the fall of last year after the resort’s thirty year-old golf routing underwent a total renovation.
+A brand new era of golf at the Phoenician-Scottsdale began in 2018 after the resort’s thirty year-old golf routing underwent a total renovation.
 Drawing upon the notion that, perhaps, ‘less is more’ golf course architect, Phil Smith, was selected to transform the club from a 27-hole facility to an 18-hole golf course.

 “The new Phoenician Golf Club will be a tremendous experience for golfers,” Smith said.
 “While challenging, everything will be in front of the golfer – no surprise bunkers or blind hazards.
 Players will have the opportunity to make an informed decision on how to approach each shot.”